nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is a `LocalBroadcastManager`?
 [Developer Android](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)

 * What is the function of an `IntentFilter`?
+    - An intent filter is an expression in an app's manifest file that specifies the type of intents that the component would like to receive.
+For instance, by declaring an intent filter for an activity, you make it possible for other apps to directly start your activity with a certain kind of intent.
+Likewise, if you do not declare any intent filters for an activity, then it can be started only with an explicit intent.

 * What is a Sticky `Intent`?
 [AndroidInterview](http://www.androidinterview.com/what-is-a-sticky-intent/)
+    - Sticky Intent is also a type of Intent which allows a communication between function and a service sendStickyBroadcast() performs a sendBroadcast(Inent) know as sticky,the Intent your are sending stays around after the broadcast is complete, so that others can quickly retrieve that data through the return value of registerReceiver(BroadcastReceiver, IntentFilter).
+In all other ways, this behaves the same as sendBroadcast(Intent).
+    - One example of a sticky broadcast sent via the operating system is ACTION_BATTARY_CHANGED.
+When you call registerReceiver() for that action — even with a null BroadcastReceiver — you get the Intent that was last Broadcast fot that action.
+Hence, you can use this to find the state of the battery without necessarily registering for all future state change in the battery.

 * Describe how broadcasts and intents work to be able to pass messages around your app?

 * What is a `PendingIntent`?
+    - A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
+    - If you give the foreign application an Intent, it will execute your Intent with its own permissions.
+But if you give the foreign application a PendingIntent, that application will execute your Intent using your application's permission.

 * What are the different types of Broadcasts?
+There are two types of broadcasts received by receivers and they are:
+    - Normal Broadcasts:
+        - These are asynchronous broadcasts.
+        - Receivers of this type of broadcasts may run in any order, sometimes altogether.
+        - This is efficient.
+        - Receivers cannot use the result.
+        - They cannot abort the included APIs.
+        - These broadcasts are sent with Context.sendBroadcast
+    - Ordered Broadcasts
+        - These are synchronous broadcasts.
+        - One broadcast is delivered to one receiver at a time.
+        - Receivers can use the result.
+In fact as each receiver executes, result is passed to next receiver.
+        - Receiver can abort the broadcast and hence no broadcast is received by other receivers.
+        - The order of receivers is managed and controlled by the attribute android:priority in corresponding intent-filter.
+        - If receivers will have same priority then they may run in any order.

 #### Services

 * What is `Serivce`?
 [Developer Android](https://developer.android.com/guide/components/services)
+    - A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
+Another application component can start a service, and it continues to run in the background even if the user switches to another application.
+Additionally, a component can bind to a service to interact with it and even perform interprocess communication (IPC).
+For example, a service can handle network transactions, play music, perform file I/O, or interact with a content provider, all from the background.
+    - Foreground
+    A foreground service performs some operation that is noticeable to the user.
+For example, an audio app would use a foreground service to play an audio track.
+Foreground services must display a Notification.
+Foreground services continue running even when the user isn't interacting with the app.
+    - Background
+    A background service performs an operation that isn't directly noticed by the user.
+For example, if an app used a service to compact its storage, that would usually be a background service.
+    - Bound
+    A service is bound when an application component binds to it by calling bindService().
+A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results, and even do so across processes with interprocess communication (IPC).
+A bound service runs only as long as another application component is bound to it.
+Multiple components can bind to the service at once, but when all of them unbind, the service is destroyed.

 * `Service` vs `IntentService`.
 [StackOverflow](https://stackoverflow.com/a/15772151/5153275)
+    - When to use?
+        - The Service can be used in tasks with no UI, but shouldn't be too long.
+If you need to perform long tasks, you must use threads within Service.
+        - The IntentService can be used in long tasks usually with no communication to Main Thread.
+If communication is required, can use Main Thread handler or broadcast intents.
+Another case of use is when callbacks are needed (Intent triggered tasks).

+    - How to trigger?
+        - The Service is triggered by calling method startService().
+        - The IntentService is triggered using an Intent, it spawns a new worker thread and the method onHandleIntent() is called on this thread.
+    - Runs On
+        - The Service runs in background but it runs on the Main Thread of the application.
+        - The IntentService runs on a separate worker thread.

 * What is a `JobScheduler`?
 [Vogella](http://www.vogella.com/tutorials/AndroidTaskScheduling/article.html)